malcolm-bowers/AFC_Fall2024/BucketList/server/notes.md

 2) JSON -> client
 3) Send back one thing
 4) One object - DATA, receipt from database

+When we send data from client to server
+We generally send as POST request
+Sent through the 'body'

 Delete
 1) Route - /api/items/<unique>, DELETE